jnozzi/cocoadev.com/markdown/CreatingCustomFieldEditor.md

-**See General/CustomFieldEditor for working example code for setting a custom General/FieldEditor.**
+**See CustomFieldEditor for working example code for setting a custom FieldEditor.**

 ----

 I have a situation in my application where I want to modify a certain text field's drag-and-drop behavior.
 It works as a search field, so I want drags onto the field to replace the text, rather than appending to it.
-There is a custom General/NSTextField subclass which handles this when the text field is not selected, but when it is, I have to deal with the General/FieldEditor.
-I created a custom General/NSTextView subclass which implements the desired drag-and-drop behavior, but I'm having a hard time making it work.
+There is a custom NSTextField subclass which handles this when the text field is not selected, but when it is, I have to deal with the FieldEditor.
+I created a custom NSTextView subclass which implements the desired drag-and-drop behavior, but I'm having a hard time making it work.
 I tried code like this in my window's delegate:

-- (id)windowWillReturnFieldEditor:(General/NSWindow *)sender toObject:(id)anObject
+- (id)windowWillReturnFieldEditor:(NSWindow *)sender toObject:(id)anObject
 {
 	if(anObject == searchTextField)
 	{
-		General/DropReplacingTextView *textView =
+		DropReplacingTextView *textView =
-			General/[[DropReplacingTextView alloc] init];
+			[[DropReplacingTextView alloc] init];
 		[textView setFieldEditor:YES];
 		[textView setDelegate:anObject];
 		return [textView autorelease];